-Dual Degree: MA in Arts Administration & Policy & MA in Modern Art History, Theory, & Criticism: Curriculum Requirements
+Dual Degree: MA in Arts Administration & Policy & MA in Modern and Contemporary Art History: Curriculum Requirements

-Students must qualify and be accepted by both the Art History and the Arts Administration programs before admission can be granted to the dual degree program.
+Students must qualify and be accepted by both the Modern and Contemporary Art History and the Arts Administration and Policy programs before admission can be granted to the Dual Degree program.
 Admission to either of the degree programs does not guarantee admission to the other.
 Applicants to the dual degree program must fulfill the application requirements for each program.
+The following requirements are in effect from academic year 2014–15.

 |Art Historical Studies||24|